Questions? (888) 718-2000

 This Policy explains how we may Process your Personal Data.
 This Policy may be amended or updated from time to time, so please check it regularly for updates.

-This Policy is issued by j2 Cloud Services, LLC on behalf of itself, its subsidiaries and its affiliates (including any entity lawfully trading under the jConnect® brand) (together, “ Company”, “ we”, “ us” and “ our”) and is addressed to individuals outside our organisation with whom we interact, including customers, visitors to our Sites, users of our Apps, and other users of our services (together, “ you”).Defined terms used in this Policy are explained in Section (S) below.
+This Policy is issued by Consensus Cloud Solutions, LLC on behalf of itself, its subsidiaries and its affiliates (including any entity lawfully trading under the jConnect® brand) (together, “ Company”, “ we”, “ us” and “ our”) and is addressed to individuals outside our organisation with whom we interact, including customers, visitors to our Sites, users of our Apps, and other users of our services (together, “ you”).Defined terms used in this Policy are explained in Section (S) below.

 For the purposes of this Policy, Company is the Controller.
 This Policy covers the information practices relating to Company websites for the jConnect brand and jConnect services (“Services”) offered now or in the future.
 Contact details are provided in Section (R) below.